juniorlopezjlp200-source/fulltech/replit.md

 # Overview

 This is a modern full-stack e-commerce catalog application called "FULLTECH" built with React, TypeScript, Express.js, and PostgreSQL.
 The application serves as a product catalog with a mobile-first design, featuring a Progressive Web App (PWA) interface for browsing technology products.
-The system includes components for product display, category filtering, search functionality, and WhatsApp integration for order inquiries.
+The system includes components for product display, category filtering, search functionality, WhatsApp integration for order inquiries, and a comprehensive administrative interface for managing the platform.

+## Recent Changes (September 11, 2025)

+### Administrative Interface Modernization ✅ COMPLETED
+- **AdminDashboard Updated**: Completely removed all raffle/lottery references and modernized with FULLTECH e-commerce theming
+- **New Admin Components**: Created AdminCustomers.tsx, AdminReferrals.tsx, and AdminAnalytics.tsx for comprehensive admin management
+- **Footer Management**: Fixed footer hiding on all admin routes (/admin, /admin/*, including root /admin route)
+- **Navigation Enhancement**: Added admin-specific menu section in TopBar with crown icon, showing Panel de Control and Mi Perfil Admin options
+- **AdminProfile Created**: Complete admin profile management page with photo upload capability using ObjectUploader
+- **Theme Consistency**: All admin interfaces now use consistent FULLTECH branding and color scheme

 # User Preferences